31. Laffer Curves with Adaptive Expectations#

 • if they exist, limiting values \(\overline \pi\) and \(\overline \mu\) will be equal

-• if limiting values exists, there are two possible limiting values, one high, one low
+• if limiting values exist, there are two possible limiting values, one high, one low

 • unlike the outcome in lecture Inflation Rate Laffer Curves, for almost all initial log price levels and expected inflation rates \(p_0, \pi_{t}^*\), the limiting \(\overline \pi = \overline \mu\) is the lower steady state value